webplatform/docs-wpd/License_and_Reuse/index.md

 ===Acknowledgments===

-WebPlatform.org thanks [http://creativecommons.org/ Creative Commons] for developing the licenses, Wikipedia for proving a model of large-scale community collaboration on reference content and developing the Mediawiki software, and [http://www.osmfoundation.org/wiki/License OpenStreetMap] for inspiring our license decisions.
+WebPlatform.org thanks [http://creativecommons.org/ Creative Commons] for developing the licenses, Wikipedia for proving a model of large-scale community collaboration on reference content and developing the Mediawiki software, and [http://www.osmfoundation.org/wiki/License OpenStreetMap] for inspiring this FAQ.